 If you experience shortness of breath, coughing up blood, drowsiness, fits, confusion or sharp chest pain, there could be a more serious problem.
 Call 999 or go to A&E for immediate medical advice.

-How to protect yourself in crowds and festivals
+How to protect yourself from measles in crowds and festivals

 On your usual festival worry list, ‘will I catch measles?’ isn’t usually as high as ‘how do I keep clean in this sea of mud?’ or ‘how long can I avoid using the toilets of the damned before I burst?’